 On the Simulator Service, update the Properties, chose the Log On tab, Check the "Allow the service to interact with desktop" box, but to do this you will need to use a Local System as Logon.
 Restart the Simulator Service.

-This will allowed to run your Selenium test against the remote Simulator service.
+This will allow to run your Selenium test against the remote Simulator service.